Volunteer Frequently Asked Questions

 Volunteers must be at least 16 years of age.
 Most volunteer positions require a 3-hour time commitment and involve standing and interacting with visitors for the duration of the shift.
 Interpreters are assigned to volunteers who may need assistance communicating with visitors.

-Starting in 2018, the look and feel of volunteer registration is new.
+Volunteer by registering on the call for volunteers page.
 We are using a platform called CERVIS that enables festival organizers to communicate with volunteers more efficiently.
 You should receive a confirmation email with your volunteer assignment(s).
-If you do not receive confirmation, please send an email to firstname.lastname@example.org.
+If you do not receive confirmation, please send an email to Michelle Lanphear, Director of Imagine RIT at email@example.com.

 What if I need to change or cancel my volunteer assignment?